srackham/go-rimu/README.md

   eased porting and debugging.
 This will also make it easier to cross-port new features and bug-fixes.

-- TypeScript-style namespaces are implemented as Go packages.

-- Both the Go and JavaScript implementations share the same JSON driven test suites comprising over 250 compatibility checks.
+- All Rimu implementations share the same JSON driven test suites comprising over 300 compatibility checks.

-- Includes Fuzz tests (see `Makefile` targets `fuzz`, `fuzz-build` and `fuzz-crashes`).